Bylaws of the Nevada Association for Behavior Analysis

 Article I: Name and Purpose

 The name of this association shall be the Nevada Association for Behavior Analysis (NABA).
 NABA is a non-profit corporation incorporated in the State of Nevada.
-NABA is a state organization whose purpose is to promote intellectual exchange and professional development in the field of behavior analysis.
-NABA currently maintains no physical address but will maintain a P.O.
-Box and email address for correspondence.
+NABA is a state organization whose purpose is to promote intellectual exchange, facilitate professional development, and inform related public policy in the interest of advancing the field of behavior analysis.

 Article II: Membership